Takeaway

 April is the Month of the Military Child.
 Clinicians caring for military family members should understand their history and stressors specific to the armed service to give the best possible care.

-Lifelong Learning in Clinical Excellence | April 3, 2024 | 2 min read
+Lifelong learning in clinical excellence | April 3, 2024 | 2 min read

 By Richard Schaefer, MD, MPH, Johns Hopkins Medicine

 I tried to think of something reassuring to say.
-The sun that rises here to start the day will be the same sun that rises in Afghanistan,” I said.
-A different part of the world, but still the same sun.”
+“The sun that rises here to start the day will be the same sun that rises in Afghanistan,” I said.
+“A different part of the world, but still the same sun.”
 I wasn’t sure that it was helpful, but it was the best I had at the time.

 Overseas deployments are difficult for military families.
-While away, service members are not there to help their kids with homework, to cheer for them on the athletic field, to celebrate with them on birthdays and holidays, or to tuck them in at night.
+While away, service members aren’t there to help their kids with homework, to cheer for them on the athletic field, to celebrate with them on birthdays and holidays, or to tuck them in at night.
 And the time difference makes it hard to converse by phone or video platform.

 In addition to the challenges of parental separation, military children may move multiple times while growing up.
 They have the added stress of leaving their homes, friends, and schools and starting in a new location, and sometimes a new country.

-April is the Month of the Military Child, a time to recognize the sacrifice of the more than 1.6 million military children and to understand the issues which may affect their health.
+April is the Month of the Military Child, a time to recognize the sacrifice of the more than 1.6 million military children and to understand the issues that may affect their health.
 While much of their care may be by active-duty clinicians, many military children are seen in civilian healthcare facilities by providers who may be less familiar with military life.
 To educate clinicians, the American Academy of Pediatrics has published a clinical report which provides guidance and references regarding cultural competency, impact of deployment, emotional-behavioral needs, and other aspects involved in the care of military children.

 And that spur of the moment statement that my kids and I would share the same sun while I was away?
-I was touched when I found out later my daughter used that quote in a school essay she wrote about the experience.
+I was touched when I found out later that my daughter used that quotation in a school essay she wrote about the experience.
 Perhaps the message was received after all.

 This piece expresses the views solely of the author.
 It does not necessarily represent the views of any organization, including Johns Hopkins Medicine.